Potato starch

 "There is no work of art, there is the artist with his incomplete manifestation and the spectator who completes the situation in action."
 Victor Grippo, 1988.

-In this territory, in which so many centuries have passed, hunger has still not been solved for many communities and we add urgencies: the misuse of rivers, the poisoning of oceans, waters and soil sterilisation, among others.
+In this territory, in which so many centuries have passed, hunger is still prevalent for many communities, in conjunction to this, the misuse of rivers, the poisoning of oceans, waters and soil sterilisation, among others.
 It is estimated that 70% of natural forests were lost in the last century in Argentina.
+The plastic thrown into the oceans has already formed an island larger than the Mexican territory.
+Only 30% of corals are alive in the world and it is estimated that they will disappear in just 30 more years.

 Victor Grippo, worked for many years from the energy of the potato, its ability to produce voltage, but also its symbolic value.
 Art, he said, only becomes important so far as it manages to produce consciousness.

-Information submitted by the maker and edited by the Future Materials Bank.
+Text submitted by the maker and edited by the Future Materials Bank.
+For information about reproducing (a part of) this text, please contact the maker.

 Ingredients